FalseG0d/AngularNotes/CSS/CSS.md

 3. html element: Apply style to all the HTML elements used in the HTML page.
 4. All Selector: Used as * in the CSS File.
 Used to overwrite the default CSS values in an HTML page.

+## CSS3

+1. The Box Model: Consider each HTML Tag as a Box on the screen with padding, margin, border and content.

 ## Bootstrap